Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 Center for Popular Democracy Network

-- Operational Integration Evidence: CDP Action Fund explicitly reports that “Center for Popular Democracy (501(c)(3)) serves as the common paymaster for all employees”—the charitable entity literally pays political operatives’ salaries.
-Both entities operate from shared facilities at 449 Troutman Street, Suite A, Brooklyn, demonstrating complete operational integration despite legal separation.
+- Operational Integration Documentation: CDP Action Fund reports that “Center for Popular Democracy (501(c)(3)) serves as the common paymaster for all employees.”
+Both entities operate from shared facilities at 449 Troutman Street, Suite A, Brooklyn

 Tides Network